zuozhenggh/learning-library/developer-library/microservices-oracleteq-kafka/setup/setup.md

-# Workshop Setup
+# Workshop setup

 ## Introduction

-In this tutorial, you'll provision and set up the resources to execute workshop in your tenancy.
+In this laboratory, you'll provision and set up the resources to execute workshop in your tenancy.

 Estimated Time: 15 minutes